 How to lower your SpamAssassin score

 Tackling SpamAssassin issues one by one is certainly a viable way of lowering a score.
-Last month we used Mailtrap for that.
+Last week we used Mailtrap for that.
 We generated an individual email address for our Mailtrap inbox.
-Then, we kept sending each new iteration from Sendgrid to our inbox, quickly comparing the SpamAssassin scores, and improving on each position negatively affecting our score.
+Then, we kept sending each new iteration from Sendgrid to our inbox, quickly comparing the SpamAssassin scores and improving on each position negatively affecting our score.

 7 tips for lowering your spam score